 RVA Community Cares – An Accountable Health Community

 RVA Community Cares, an Accountable Health Community (AHC) funded by the Centers for Medicare & Medicaid Services (CMS), is helping beneficiaries overcome these social barriers in the Richmond region.
 The five-year project connects area residents with the services they need to thrive and improve health outcomes as well as potentially reduce health care costs.
-RVA Community Cares’ bridge organization, Health Quality Innovators (HQI) and its partner, the Institute for Public Health Innovation, coordinate efforts of multiple health care delivery and community service organizations covering Chesterfield County, Hanover County, Henrico County and the City of Richmond.
+RVA Community Cares’ bridge organization, Health Quality Innovators (HQI) coordinates efforts of multiple health care delivery and community service organizations covering Chesterfield County, Hanover County, Henrico County and the City of Richmond.

 Clinical Delivery Sites offering screenings to determine eligibility include: